Differences Between Rigid And Flexible Constitution

 A rigid constitution is usually in writing or a written constitution.
 However, a written constitution is not always rigid, but may be flexible and easy to amend.
 Countries that have rigid constitution includes: United States, Canada, France, Ghana, Nigeria, Sierra Leone, South Africa etc.

-MUST READ: Highest paying law firms in Nigeria 2020
+MUST READ: Highest paying law firms in Nigeria 2024

-Advantages of a rigid constitution
+Advantages (merits) of a rigid constitution

-A rigid constitution is usually a written constitution, spelling out the powers and duties of the arms of government and the rights and duties of the constituent parts of the country and the individuals.
+1. Political powers are expressly stated: A rigid constitution is usually a written constitution, spelling out the powers and duties of the arms of government and the rights and duties of the constituent parts of the country and the individuals.

-A rigid constitution allows for careful consideration before any amendment is made to the constitution.
+2. Careful deliberation on constitutional matters: A rigid constitution allows for careful consideration before any amendment is made to the constitution.
 Trust me; this is the major advantage of a written constitution.
 It helps to ensure that amendment that is made to the constitution will be duly deliberated before it is made.

 A rigid constitution constitution where every arm of government is functioning maximally with checks and balances and not at the pleasure of executive, does not encourage the emergence of a dictator, because an individual, or cabal with dictatorial propensity cannot easily hoodwinked the legislature which represents the people.

-It ensure political stability of the country because, no section can single handedly amend the constitution to its own favour.
+3. Stability in government: It ensure political stability of the country because, no section can single handedly amend the constitution to its own favour.

-A rigid constitution protects minority peoples and other disadvantaged groups.
+4. Protection of the minority: A rigid constitution protects minority peoples and other disadvantaged groups.
 It allays the fear of ethnic domination by majority people in multi-ethnic country like Nigeria because guarantees, such as the fundamental human rights, federal character and so forth, which have been enshrined in the constitution for the protection of the minorities, cannot be easily amended and thrown away to their detriment.

-Disadvantages of a rigid constitution
+Disadvantages (Demerits) of a Rigid Constitution

-The procedure for amending or changing a rigid constitution is cumbersome and long.
+1. It is difficult to amend: The procedure for amending or changing a rigid constitution is cumbersome and long.
 It is expensive, time and energy consuming for various legislature to amend the provision in question, or ratify the amendment and conduct a referendum for the people to affirm or approve the amendment under consideration.

-A rigid constitution does not easily meet the dynamic social, economic and political needs and development of people especially where it does not have an active, visionary and progressive judiciary that will liberally interpret the constitution to accommodate and meet the constantly changing needs of the country and its people.
+2. It does not meet the needs of the people: A rigid constitution does not easily meet the dynamic social, economic and political needs and development of people especially where it does not have an active, visionary and progressive judiciary that will liberally interpret the constitution to accommodate and meet the constantly changing needs of the country and its people.

-The cumbersome procedure of a rigid constitution and the unwillingness of the majority or other sections of the country to join in the effort to amen the constitution to assuage the feelings of people or section of the country who feel marginalized may lead to the rise of various ethnic militia, separate movement and so forth, which may lead to commotion, military take over and so forth, that may result in the constitution being jettisoned as a whole and another one being adopted at a furture date in the replacement of it, with a view to correct the fault which could not be corrected in the earlier one.
+3. Marginalization: The cumbersome procedure of a rigid constitution and the unwillingness of the majority or other sections of the country to join in the effort to amen the constitution to assuage the feelings of people or section of the country who feel marginalized may lead to the rise of various ethnic militia, separate movement and so forth, which may lead to commotion, military take over and so forth, that may result in the constitution being jettisoned as a whole and another one being adopted at a furture date in the replacement of it, with a view to correct the fault which could not be corrected in the earlier one.

 With what I have discussed so far, I am sure you have been able to pick points some of the differences between a rigid and flexible construction already.
 Nonetheless, I will still give you a comprehensive explanation of the differences between flexible and rigid constitution as we continue.